 You can add an isolated organization VDC network, which is accessible only by this organization.
 This network provides no connectivity to virtual machines outside this organization.
 Virtual machines outside of this organization have no connectivity to the virtual machines in the organization.

 You can add a mix of isolated and routed organization VDC networks to meet the needs of your organization.
-For example, you can isolate a network that contains sensitive information, while having a separate network that is associated with an edge gateway and connected to the Internet.
+For example, you can isolate a network that contains sensitive information and have a separate network that is associated with an edge gateway and connected to the Internet.

 You can create an isolated VDC network that is backed by a network pool.
 Your service provider can also create an isolated VDC network that is backed by an NSX-T logical switch.

 You can create only an IPv4 isolated organization VDC network.

 This operation requires the rights included in the predefined Organization Administrator role or an equivalent set of rights.

 - On the Virtual Datacenters dashboard screen, click the card of the virtual data center you want to explore, and select Networks from the left panel.

 - On the Select Network Type page, select Isolated and click Next.

 - Enter a meaningful name for your organization VDC network.

 - Enter the Classless Inter-Domain Routing (CIDR) settings for the isolated network.